CelineWW/School_District_Analysis/README.md

     - Replaced>>>>![Scores by school type replaced](https://user-images.githubusercontent.com/105877888/174548925-ceefbe30-ae6f-41c9-9c4d-1c4a33b985e5.PNG)

 ## Summary
-After reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, school district analyses results were updated.
+After reading and math scores for the ninth grade from Thomas High School were replaced with NaNs, school district analyses results were updated.
 According to analyses, there were a few changes occured:
   - The district summary: Updated average math score, passing math percentage, passing reading percentage, and overall passsing(both on math and reading) percentage are slightly lower than original ones.
-  - The school summary: For Thomas High School, although average math score and reading score don't show big differences, passing math percentage, passing reading percentage, and overall passing percentage dramatically dropped.
+  - The school summary: For Thomas High School, although average math score and reading score appear no big differences, passing math percentage, passing reading percentage, and overall passing percentage dramatically dropped.
 School summary for other schools were not affected.
-  - School performance: Even if overall passing percentage of Thomas High School is changed from 90.948012% to 90.630324, this doesn't affect its performance relative to other schools.
-Either 9th graders' math and reading scroes replaced or not, Thomas High School hold the second place of school performance based on overall passing percentage.
+  - School performance: Even if overall passing percentage of Thomas High School is changed from 90.948012% to 90.630324%, this doesn't affect its performance relative to other schools.
+Either ninth graders' math and reading scroes replaced or not, Thomas High School hold the second place of school performance based on overall passing percentage.
   - Math and reading scores by grade: Obviously, Thomas High School 9th Graders' Average Scores were: Math-83.6, Reading-83.7.
 These average scores changed to NaNs.
 Because all the individual ninth grade student math and reading scores were replaced by NaN.
   - For scores by school spending, school size, and school type, no changes were observed from formatted analyses data.

- *Notice: Since all dataframe were formatted to certain decimals.
+ *Notice: Since all dataframe were formatted to certain decimals places.
 The changes of analyses results are based on current formatted data.
 If trace back to original data or formatted to more decimal places, there might be delicate changes been noticed.*